 - ‘Adding another spinning plate to an already busy life’.Benefits and risks in patient partner–researcher relationships: a qualitative study of patient partners’ experiences in a Canadian health research setting (2018)

 - Accuracy of Fitbit devices: a systematic review and narrative syntheses of quantitative data (Preprint) (2018)

 - Accuracy of Fitbit Devices: Systematic Review and Narrative Syntheses of Quantitative Data (2018)

 - Efficacy of a Community-Based Technology-Enabled Physical Activity Counseling Program for People With Knee Osteoarthritis: Proof-of-Concept Study (2018)

 - Efficacy of a Community-Based Technology-Enabled Physical Activity Counseling Program for People With Knee Osteoarthritis: Proof-of-Concept Study (Preprint) (2018)

 - eHealth Technologies, Multimorbidity, and the Office Visit: Qualitative Interview Study on the Perspectives of Physicians and Nurses (2018)

-- Patient Perspectives on the Challenges and Responsibilities of Living with Chronic Inflammatory Diseases (2018)
+- Patient Perspectives on the Challenges and Responsibilities of Living With Chronic Inflammatory Diseases: Qualitative Study (2018)

 - A Community-Based Physical Activity Counselling Program for People With Knee Osteoarthritis: Feasibility and Preliminary Efficacy of the Track-OA Study (2017)